brooklynrail/brooklynrail-platform/content/events/2020/06/poetry-reading-hosted-by-vincent-katz.md

 ---
 title: A Collective Reading of Vincent Katz
-summary: Join us for a collective reading of Vincent Katz's "Broadway for Paul," with poets Elaine Equi, Norma Cole, Kyle Dacuyan, Trace Peterson, and Patricia Spears Jones.
-The event will be led by author and poet Vincent Katz.
+summary: Join us for a collective reading of Vincent Katz's new collection of poems, "Broadway for Paul," with poets Elaine Equi, Norma Cole, Kyle Dacuyan, Trace Peterson, and Patricia Spears Jones, led by author and poet Vincent Katz.
 date: 2020-07-01 13:00:00 -0500
 end_date: 2020-07-01 14:00:00 -0500
 series: 76